What’s New Regarding Drinking Water System Operations in Wyoming and on Tribal Lands in EPA Region 8

 One way to track your sampling and reporting requirements is by using the calendar software on your computer.
 Computer calendars usually allow you to schedule one-time and recurring events easily.
 You may also set the computer to remind you of a sampling or reporting "event".
-If you prefer to fill in a paper form and post it on your bulletin board, you may find this Sampling Calendar useful.
-The sampling calendar is also available in MS Excel format .
+If you prefer to fill in a paper form and post it on your bulletin board, you may prefer this Sampling Calendar also available in MS Excel format .

-There are several Drinking Water rules that have, or may soon, affect requirements for your public water system.
+There are several drinking water rules that have, or may soon, affect requirements for your public water system.
 We have notified systems regarding changes and any actions they may need to take.
-For general information please refer to the New and Revised Rules webpage.
+For information, please visit New and Revised Rules.

 Revised Total Coliform Rule (RTCR)